-The sheer magnificence and grandeur of the location strikes you.
-Below the site, a valley ringed by mountains, provides breathtaking views from any location within the site.
+The sheer magnificence and grandeur of the location strike you.
+Below the site, a valley ringed by mountains provides breathtaking views from any location within the site.
 Delphi was the most sacred place in the ancient world.
-A temple dedicated to god Apollo was built there in the 7th c BC. and housed the Oracle of Delphi, the greatest source of income for a thousand years.
-Delphi became a religious centre.
-Kings and common people, came to consult the priestess called PYTHIA.
-In a secret room below the tripod of the Pythia, the priests of Apollo, interpreted her vague and wild cries, and put them into ordered language.
-The idea was: build a treasury house for your city state, bring your valuables and we shall keep them in it for you.
+A temple dedicated to the god Apollo was built there in the 7th c BC. and housed the Oracle of Delphi, the greatest source of income for a thousand years.
+Delphi became a religious center.
+Kings and common people came to consult the priestess called PYTHIA.
+In a secret room below the tripod of the Pythia, the priests of Apollo interpreted her vague and wild cries and put them into ordered language.
+The marketing idea was: to build a treasury house for your city-state.
+Bring your votives and valuable gifts and we shall keep them in it for you.
 It was a matter of convincing everybody that Apollo, Zeus, and the rest of the gods controlled their lives.

-– Bookings within the last 48 hours can only be done in our premises in the centre of Athens.
-We may not reply to requests.
+– Bookings during the last 24 hours can be made on our premises, Stadiou 48, in the centre of Athens.

 The tour services include:

-– Pick up/drop off from or near your hotel (See the list of hotels in the footer of this website).
+– Pick up/drop off from or near your hotel (See the list of hotels at the footer of this website).

 Delphi was considered to be one of the most important cities of ancient Greece.
 It was believed to be home to the goddess Gaia, or Earth, and later to Apollo after slaying Gaia’s son, the snake Python.
 The Pythian games—similar to the Olympic Games—were held here every four years to honour Apollo’s slaying of the Python dragon.